-- Cultivating a diverse and inclusive community that honors and celebrates difference through dialog and engagement; - Embody a wide range of multicultural perspectives in the curriculum through practice and materials; - Commitment to further diversifying the community of families, faculty and staff through active recruitment of a diverse student body, faculty, staff, and administrators; and - Be informed by the NAIS (National Association of Independent Schools) Principles of Good Practices - Equity and Justice
+- To cultivate a diverse and inclusive community that honors and celebrates difference through dialog and engagement; - To embody a wide range of multicultural perspectives in the curriculum through practice and materials; - To commit to further diversifying the community of families, faculty and staff through active recruitment of a diverse student body, faculty, staff, and administrators; and - To be informed by the NAIS (National Association of Independent Schools) Principles of Good Practices - Equity and Justice

 Our Commitment to Inclusivity